nttlong/njs-q/README.md

  6- Built-in model function use in Django template:
  ==========================

-    1- getRes(key,value): sync with mongodb language resource and get value of view in app.
+    1- getRes(key [,value]): sync with mongodb language resource and get value of view in app.

-    2- getAppRes(key,value): sync with mongodb language resource and get value of app.
+    2- getAppRes(key [,value]): sync with mongodb language resource and get value of app.

-    3- getGlobalRes(key,value): sync with mongodb language resource and get value of global.
+    3- getGlobalRes(key [,value]): sync with mongodb language resource and get value of global.

     4- getAppStatic(fileName): write to client a url of static resource in app.